-6. The definition of "record" in Subsection (6) is the standard NCCUSL definition of this term, which makes it clear that emails and other forms of electronic communication qualify as
+6. The definition of "record" in Subsection (6) is the standard NCCUSL definition of this term, which makes it clear that emails and other forms of electronic communication qualify as writings.

-7. The definition of "state" in Subsection (7) is the standard NCCUSL definition of this
+7. The definition of "state" in Subsection (7) is the standard NCCUSL definition of this term.

 8. "Unincorporated Nonprofit Association."
 An organization cannot be a UNA if it is organized as a corporation or is a for profit unincorporated entity, e.g., a partnership.
 On the other hand, not every form of unincorporated nonprofit organization should automatically become a UNA and therefore be able to have limited liability and the other benefits of this statute.
 That is the reason for the language excluding trusts, domestic living arrangements including marriages and domestic partnerships, and agreements merely to hold title to property as co-owners.
 The laws governing the rights of creditors, trustees and beneficiaries of trusts are well developed and therefore the legal principles in this Act are unnecessary.
-Domestic relations law provides property rights for adults co-habiting together after a legal marriage or in a longterm unmarried status such as what is frequently referred to as a "common law marriage" or the spate of recently enacted domestic partnership statutes.
-Living together in any of these domestic living arrangements can probably qualify as an association having a nonprofit purpose, but for public policy reasons these arrangements should not be able to qualify as a UNA and therefore avoid individual liability for taxes and other liabilities.
+In some jurisdictions cooperatives are classified as unincorporated associations and may be considered nonprofits if they restrict the distribution of their net proceeds to their members.
+Since there is extensive existing statutory and common law governing cooperatives, however, they should be excluded from the Act.
+Domestic partnership statutes provide certain Domestic relations law provides property rights tofor adults co-habiting together who are not legally married.
+Living together in this mannerafter a legal marriage or in a long-term unmarried status such as what is frequently referred to as a "common law marriage" or the spate of recently enacted domestic partnership statutes.
+Living together in any of these domestic living arrangements can probably qualify as an association having a nonprofit purpose, but for public policy reasons a registered domestic partnership these arrangements should not be able to qualify automatically as a UNA and therefore avoid individual liability for taxes and other liabilities.
 For similar reasons, mere co-ownership of property, even if for nonprofit purposes, should not automatically result in the applicability of this Act.
 An enacting jurisdiction can choose to expand or reduce the number of types of exclusions consistent with the concept that a UNA is a default form of organization for unincorporated nonprofit entities.

 "Agreement" rather than "contract" is the appropriate term because the legal requirements for an agreement are less stringent and less formal than for a contract.
-The agreement to form a UNA can be in writing, or oral, or inferred from conduct (e.g., course of performance or course of dealing).
+The agreement to form a UNA can be in writing, or oral, or inferred by from conduct (e.g., course of performance or course of dealing).
 The term "writing" is to be broadly construed to include any form that constitutes a "writing" under the laws of the enacting jurisdiction, including electronically communicated documents such as e-mail communications.
 The agreement to form a UNA is part of the UNA's overall "governing principles."
 Although it is always preferable to have written agreements, most existing UNAs are quite informal and have few, if any, writings setting forth the agreements governing the purpose and operation of the organization.
 Moreover, most UNAs are formed and operate without independent legal advice.
 Imposing a statute of frauds or similar writing requirement would, therefore, have the effect of excluding most existing UNAs from being able to qualify under the Act.
 The enacting jurisdiction's general rules governing the proof and effect of oral agreements and the priority of written provisions over subsequent inconsistent oral provisions apply to UNA governing principles.
 See Section 3.